 • Are you drawn to activism in the traditional sense — writing letters, calling elected officials, offering financial support?
 Or are you called to contribute through your daily encounters — extending compassion to someone in need, listening, sharing kindness?

-After you’ve taken time to identify your what and your how, today’s invitation is to let go of the need to do this perfectly.
+After you’ve taken time to identify your what and your how, let go of the need to do this perfectly.
 When you wait to act on behalf of the needs around you, the world goes on as it is, without the benefit of your singular, unique contribution.

-Scroll to the bottom of the page (or click here) to find the Community Conversation space where we invite you to share your reflections.
+Scroll to the bottom of the page (or click here) to find the Community Conversation space where we invite you to share your reflections about today’s practice or the Pathway overall.
 You may also record an audio or video response to our video invitation below.

 Deepening Resource